Nihal27055/photo--app/README.md

   - Brightness
   - Contrast
 - Reset all changes
+- Remove uploaded image
 - Save edited images to your device

 ## How to Use

 1. Open the web app in your browser
 2. Click "Choose an image" to upload a photo
-3. Use the filter buttons and sliders to edit your image
+3. Use the sliders to adjust filters and properties
 4. Click "Reset" to remove all filters and adjustments
+5. Click "Remove" to clear the current image
-5. Click "Save Image" to download the edited photo
+6. Click "Save" to download the edited photo

 ## GitHub Pages Deployment